lekrsu/shfw-walkthrough/README.md

     - Phase limits are customizable for torque and flux.
 The default settings are 65A for torque and 30A for flux.

-#### ADC modding info
+#### ADC modding info (G30)

-In the context of ADC modding, you can utilize the following interactive calculator to help with your calculations.
-This calculator is designed for dark mode, ensuring readability in various environments.
 Special thanks to Lothean for providing valuable information on the radc logic.

 [Open Calculator](https://lekrsu.github.io/shfw-walkthrough/calculator/)